Abraham D. Stone

 Harvard University, A.B. in astronomy and astrophysics, 1989

 Lewis and Cavell on Ordinary Language and Academic Philosophy.
-Forthcoming in Philosophical Inquiries (special issue on The History of Late Analytic Philosophy).
+Philosophical Inquiries 6 (special issue on The History of Late Analytic Philosophy) (2018): 7394.

 Review of J. Shearmur and G. Stokes, eds., The Cambridge Companion to Popper.
 Notre Dame Philosophical Reviews (July 2017).
 With Paul Roth.